freamer/everypay-ios/README.md

 If the EveryPay card input form does not match your requirements, or if you wish to add custom branding beyond the configuration options, then you can create a custom one.
 There are two requirements for a custom card form:

-* It should construct a [EPCard](LINK TO EPCARD CLASS).
+* It should construct a [EPCard](https://github.com/UnifiedPaymentSolutions/everypay-ios/blob/master/everyPay/sdk/model/EPCard.h).
 The Card model can also be used to validate the inputs.
-* WHAT INFO IS NEEDED FOR IOS DEVICES AS DEVICEINFO??